-Disease pressure in 2011 was low to moderate across Europe.
+Disease pressure in 2011 was low in Iberia, moderate to high across the rest of Europe.

-FRAC guidelines have been widely communicated across Europe and where these have been followed, field performance of QoI containing spray programmes was generally good.
 Adherence to FRAC guidelines must be stressed, especially in areas where resistance has been confirmed.

-In 2011, intensive monitoring studies show there was a further spread of resistance in Europe compared to 2010, with an increase in frequency in some areas.
+In 2012, intensive monitoring studies show there was a further spread of resistance in Europe compared to 2011, with an increase in frequency in some areas.